crnicavic/dotfiles/README.md

 # dotfiles
+assortment of config files for things i use, and various scripts needed to boostrap a system

-some command/settings that don't fit into a file but i need
+## some command/settings that don't fit into a file but i need

 map capslock to escape on gnome(might work on wayland idk):
 ```bash